-MCTC the TP+/CUBE traffic modeling software.
+The San Joaquin Valley Metropolitan Planning Organizations (MPOs) utilize the CUBENAME traffic modeling software.
 The Valley MPO regional traffic models consist of traditional four-step traffic forecasting models.
 They use land use, socioeconomic, and road network data to estimate facility-specific roadway traffic volumes.
 Each MPO model covers the appropriate county area, which is then divided into hundreds or thousands of individual traffic analysis zones (TAZs).
-In addition, the model roadway networks include thousands of nodes and links.
+In addition the model roadway networks include thousands of nodes and links.
 Link types include freeway, freeway ramp, other State route, expressway, arterial, collector, and local collector.
 Current and future-year road networks were developed considering local agency circulation elements of their general plans, traffic impact studies, capital improvement programs, and the State Transportation Improvement Program.
 The models use equilibrium, a capacity sensitive assignment methodology, and the data from the model for the emission estimates differentiates between peak and off-peak volumes and speeds.
 In addition, the model is reasonably sensitive to changes in time and other factors affecting travel choices.
 The results from model validation/calibration were analyzed for reasonableness and compared to historical trends.